odkey/opencvtest/README.md

 #### Dependencies

-- Build OpenCV framework from [here](https://github.com/opencv/opencv) (if you needs contribute algorithm, check also [here](https://github.com/opencv/opencv_contrib)) , and place built framework (named "opencv2.framework") in `path/to/project/opencvtest/lib` .
+- Build OpenCV framework from [here](https://github.com/opencv/opencv) (if you needs contribute algorithm, also check [here](https://github.com/opencv/opencv_contrib)) , and place a built framework (named "opencv2.framework") in `path/to/project/opencvtest/lib` .

-#### Build sources
+#### Building sources

 - Build sources in Xcode.
-There some kinds of sample targets.
-You can choise it you like from scheme selector in Xcode, and build it.
+There are some kinds of sample targets.
+You can choose one sample you like from scheme selector in Xcode, and build it.
 - Binary files will be output in the directory `path/to/project/executables`.
-This automation is depends on the script file `copy_apps_into_executables.sh`, so you should edit it.
+This automation is depends on the script file `copy_apps_into_executables.sh`, so you shouldn't edit it.

 #### Executing

-- Binary files which is output in `/executables` directory, can be executed using your Terminal app.
+- Binary files, which is output in `/executables` directory, can be executed using your Terminal app.
 Arguments are necessary at almost all executables.
 Follow help message or OpenCV document.

 ---